-- A summary of groundwater elevation data - A plot of the groundwater elevations for the perched groundwater system - Groundwater elevation contours for the Lower Sand, St. Peter Sandstone, and Prairie du Chien aquifers - A plot of total volatile organic compounds (TVOCs) with respect to time for selected wells - A Figure for each monitored groundwater zone showing TVOCs at each monitoring station - An assessment of the monitoring parameters and sampling frequencies and recommendations for the addition or deletion of monitoring stations
+- Groundwater elevation contours for the Lower Sand, St. Peter Sandstone, and Prairie du Chien aquifers - A plot of total volatile organic compounds (TVOCs) with respect to time for selected wells - A figure for each monitored groundwater zone showing TVOCs at each monitoring station - An assessment of the monitoring parameters and sampling frequencies and recommendations for the addition or deletion of monitoring stations

-3.0 HYDROGEOLOGIC UPDATE
+Section 3.0 Hydrogeologic Update

-This section provides a hydrogeologic summary for the Site that includes 2012 groundwater elevation data and performance assessments of the extraction wells and the perched groundwater dewatering sump.
+This section provides a hydrogeologic summary for the Site that includes 2013 groundwater elevation data and performance assessments of the extraction wells and the perched groundwater dewatering sump.

-3.1 GEOLOGY
+3.1 Geology